PrefectHQ/prefect/docs/tutorials/airflow_migration.md

 ## Overview

 Prefect is actively building out support for migrating workflows from Airflow to Prefect.
-The current version of this functionality is not meant for production use cases _yet_; instead it is intended to whet your appetite with the possibilities, and to demonstrate as a proof-of-concept how easy it could be to migrate.
+The current version of this functionality is not meant for production use cases _yet_; instead it is intended to be a proof-of-concept which whets your appetite for the possibilities, and demonstrates how easy it could be to migrate.

 ::: tip Be the change
 **We are still actively soliciting feedback for any features or touch-ups that would be necessary in order for this tool to be production ready!**  <a href="mailto:hello@prefect.io?subject=Migrating from Airflow">Please reach out if you have a use case or feedback</a>.
 :::

-There are many ways one might imagine migrating a workflow created in Airflow to Prefect:
-1. maintain an "engine" that inspects your tasks and DAG and literally converts the Airflow code to Prefect code.
-    - this is simply infeasible and undesirable; Prefect and Airflow are [not perfect mirrors of each other](../comparisons/airflow.html)
-2. package the full Airflow DAG into a _single_ Prefect task which calls out to Airflow for execution
-    - this would work, but isn't very modular and doesn't allow you to take advantage of many of Prefect's useful features
-3. represent each Airflow task as a corresponding Prefect task; during execution, each task's run method simply calls out to Airflow for isolated task execution
-    - this is the approach taken here; we import the DAG, create a Prefect representation of each task within the DAG, use Prefect to schedule / execute it, but each task is individually executed by Airflow under the hood
+The utility presented here introspects a given Airflow DAG and creates a corresponding Prefect Flow object (called an `AirFlow`, pardon the pun) which _represents_ the underlying Airflow DAG.
+Each Airflow operator of the DAG is represented by a corresponding Prefect task of the same name.
+Moreover, all dependency information is transferred to and handled by Prefect (triggers, skips, etc.).
+During execution, each Prefect task runs its corresponding Airflow operator.
+This allows users to augment their Flow with new Prefect tasks, as well as taking advantage of Prefect functionality, all without giving up Airflow-specific operators and functions.

-::: warning There are a few implementation details you should be aware of:
+::: warning There are a few additional implementation details you should be aware of:
 - In order to leave your Airflow DAGs unaffected, each `AirFlow` flow will spin up its own temporary sqlite3 database
 - each task in your DAG will be mapped to a corresponding Prefect task which can be inspected with Prefect; the underlying Airflow task is still present under the hood, but **Prefect controls all execution logic**.
 This is important because it highlights what is and isn't possible with the current tool:
     - any parallelism or resource pooling settings in Airflow will need to be explicitly set with Prefect